virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 }
 ```

-- Customizing the *success* return text by means of the external link.
+- Customizing the *success* response text by means of the external link.
 ``` json
 {
   "type": "update",